As you have conversations with your family, friends, or healthcare providers, you can use this glossary to better understand some of the medical terms

 Central nervous system (CNS): The CNS is the part of the nervous system, consisting of the brain and spinal cord, which is affected by SMA.
 Intrathecal injection delivers SPINRAZA directly to CNS.

-Family Access Manager (FAM): An advocate for individuals taking SPINRAZA and their families who is dedicated to minimizing nonmedical barriers to access and providing support throughout the treatment journey.
+Family Access Manager (FAM): A Biogen advocate for individuals taking SPINRAZA and their families who is dedicated to minimizing nonmedical barriers to access and providing support throughout the treatment journey.
 He/she works closely with families to help gain access to therapy by navigating site-of-care logistics, payer policy procedure, and providing other support services.

 Hammersmith Infant Neurological Examination (HINE): An assessment tool that uses a point system to measure progress in various categories of motor milestones for infants between 2 and 24 months of age.
 The examination includes evaluations of posture, movement, tone, and reflexes.
 An overall score is assigned to each infant based on his/her milestone development.
 Learn more about the HINE.

 Interim analysis: An analysis of data that is taken before the scheduled completion of a clinical study.
-Most clinical studies include a plan for ending early if the interim results indicate a treatment is particularly beneficial or harmful compared to an untreated group.
+Most clinical studies include a plan for ending early if the interim results indicate a treatment is particularly beneficial or harmful compared with an untreated group.

 Loading dose: An initial dose or series of doses given to rapidly achieve a therapeutic concentration of medication in the body.